typicode/cult/README.md

 * Detects gulpfile extension and calls gulp accordingly.
 * Watches gulpfile and reloads gulp on change.
-* Supports gulpfile written in JavaScript, CoffeeScript, CoffeeScriptRedux and LiveScript.
+* Supports gulpfile written in JavaScript, CoffeeScript, IcedCoffeeScript, CoffeeScriptRedux and LiveScript.

 # Usage